joshhartigan/semicircle/README.md

 ### Day 14
 `wordGuess.hs` - A guessing game in Haskell.
 It doesn't work yet :worried:, I'll try and fix it.

+### Day 15
+intrst - Not a small program, but a website.
+[In its own repository](https://github.com/joshhartigan/intrst)